kbatsos/Real-Time-Stereo/README.md

 image formats.
 The only dependency of the code is png++ which comes with libpng.
 If you want to remove this dependency please modify imgio.hpp, or use your own image reader/writer.
 Sample makefiles are provided.
 For the CPU versions, your CPU must support the AVX2 instruction set.
 If your CPU does not support this instructions set, please modify the -m flag according to the intel intrinsic instruction set your CPU supports.
 For NCC, code that is explicitly written using AVX2 must be removed or replaced.
+If you are not sure about the compatibility of your system please execute the check_system_compatibility.sh file.
 If you like to contribute with an implementation using SSE 4.2 or lower please contact me.